ZakBrinlee/FE-Masters-Beginner-Path/Complete Intro to Web Development, v2/course-notes.md

     * https://developer.mozilla.org/en-US/docs/Web/API/Event/Event
   * Look into Express and play around with it
     * [Express](https://expressjs.com/)
+  * Contribute to open source projects
+    * Look for certain tags such as - 'Good first issue' in github repos and websites
+    * github - React has a bunch of these good first issues as well as difficulty labels

 ## Tips & Trips: ##
   * webfonts usually are a few 100kbs and make the page load heavier - try not to use